 “There is no organisation.
 There is nothing.
 Sometimes food arrives, sometime it doesn’t.
 Nobody knows what’s happening.
 Nobody has a clue here.”

-The previously silent police guard steps forward.
+The previously silent police guard stepped forward.

 “Why are you asking questions?”

-We head south.
+We headed south.

 Briefly leaving the state of Macedonia, crossing into the borderland shared with Thessaly.

 Perhaps because the land around here had become more flat than any we’d seen for a long time, the sight of Mount Olympus was even more majestic and even higher than expected.
 It seemed to just leap from the ground.
 As if spat from the over-heated, sun-boiled, land.